 - Pray: Please join us as we pray for peace in Ukraine:

 - Give: MCC is accepting donations for a response in Ukraine.
 Our partners are already at work on the ground, providing relief where they can with food, medications, fuel and other supplies.
 MCC is also working on developing a response that is a longer-term scale up of existing relief work.
 It will likely include psychosocial support and trauma healing, temporary emergency housing, emergency distributions of locally purchased emergency supplies such as blankets and distribution of food packages.
-MCC also plans to resume shipments of material resources once the in-country conditions are stable enough to do so.

 For those who want to donate emergency supplies, such as relief kits or comforters, to help vulnerable people in Ukraine - or in other places around the world - please visit our website or contact your local MCC office.